Derived series

 1. When creating derived series on linked sensors, they should be accessed from root object type in Quiver rather than doing a search around manually.

-2. Aside from time series properties, property references are only templated if they are directly referenced in a Time series formula card.
+2. Aside from time series properties, property references are only templated if they are directly referenced in a Time series formula card using the @ symbol.

 A direct property reference in a "Time series formula" card.